 How to Harvest and Store Spaghetti Squash

-Clean & Cure – Wash squash with a light bleach solution, dry, and store in a well ventilated spot to cure.
+Clean & Cure – Wash squash with a light bleach solution, dry, and store in a well-ventilated spot to cure.
 Ideal conditions for curing squash are warm (80 degrees Fahrenheit), dry, and out of direct sunlight.
-Cure for 1.5 to 2 weeks to harden skin and increase storage life.
+Cure for 1.5 to 2 weeks to harden the skin and increase storage life.

 Store – Place in a cool (50 – 60 degrees Fahrenheit), dry (60 – 70% humidity), dark area.
 Do not store squash on a cement floor.
 Instead, place them on wooden slats or shelves and do not pile on top of each other.